 - 9. Contact Us

-The first Request for Proposals (RFP) focuses on Public Places and On-Street and is now open for applications until September 18, 2019 at 23:59 (Eastern Daylight Time).
+The first Request for Proposals (RFP) focused on Public Places and On-Street and is now closed.
 All applicants will be informed of NRCan’s funding decisions by November 2019.

 The program targets multiple infrastructure streams as described below.